RadleighSmith/VideoGamesQuiz/README.md

 Upon pushing the quiz through the lighthouse tool, it was noticed that the file size for the background was causing load times to be too high.
 Using [Optimizilla](https://imagecompressor.com/) we managed to compress the image by 77% giving us these results:

+Lighthouse flagged the 'main-heading.png' as potentially pixelated, but this image is intentionally designed to appear pixelated and it is rendered at its original size, it does not impact the user experience in any way.

 * Desktop

 <img src = "docs/readme-images/lighthouse-desktop.png">